muhamuttaqien/AI-Lab/research/deep-learning/sequence-learning/applications/chatbot/README.txt

 TECHNIQUES OF BUILDING CHATBOT:

-1. Rule-based expression match with complex Machine Learning classifiers for predefined responses
+1. Rule-based expression match with a lot of predefined responses
+2. Retrieval-based using Machine Learning classifiers for selecting the best response from a predefined responses
-2. Deep Learning with translation technique using Sequence to Sequence algorithm
+2. Generative-based using Deep Learning with translation technique (Sequence to Sequence algorithm)

 CHALLENGES OF BUILDING CHATBOT: